acapela/monorepo/GETTING-STARTED.md

 ![YARN START](./docs/yarn-start.gif)

+First, we need to get docker running (using `yarn start` and selecting them)

+- `docker:up`

-First, we need to seed the database:
+Then we need to seed the database (again with `yarn start` and selecting them):

 - `hasura:migrations`
+- `hasura:seeds`
 - `hasura:meta`

-In order to bring the project up, run these commands in different terminals (using `yarn start` and selecting them):
+In order to bring the project up, run these in different terminals (using `yarn start` and selecting them):

-- `docker:up`
 - `frontend:dev`
 - `backend:dev`